henryblu/ML-Powered-WiFi-Tracker/README.md

 Notebooks such as `simple_nn.ipynb` can be opened in Jupyter for interactive exploration.
 Example datasets are provided under `training_data/`.

+## 5. Report
+The report summarizing the project findings is available in `/report/WIFI_Source_Tracker.pdf`.
+It includes a detailed account on the motivation, hardware setup, data collection process, and machine learning results.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.